discourses/reader/README.md

 * `pip freeze -r docs/filter.txt > requirements.txt`
 * `conda install -c anaconda pillow==7.1.2`  Dask installs an old version of pillow which triggers a GitHub security alert, hence, this command replaces the old version.
+* `pandas` is actually installed by `dask`.
+However, it is included in `filter.txt` in order to avoid GitHub Actions errors during testing.